First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: INTRODUCTION

 In this \textit{letter}, we perform a Bayesian search for SGWB from 1stOPT in NANOGrav 15-year (NG15) and IPTA DR2 (IPTA2) timing residuals, including both BBN-$N_{\rm eff}$-bound and PBH-overproduction constraints as priors in the analysis.
-To simplify the numerical strategy, we focus on the region $\alpha \gg 1$ of strong supercooling where PBH production is the most efficient.\footnote{The Bayesian analysis of 1stOPT with finite $\alpha$ will be presented elsewhere.} We argue that the SGWB from 1stOPT is given by the bulk flow model independently of whether the latent heat is still stored in bubble walls at percolation or has been released to the plasma before.
+To simplify the numerical strategy, we focus on the region $\alpha \gg 1$ of strong supercooling, where PBH production is the most efficient.
+In this region, the dependency of the GW signal on both the wall velocity $(v_w=1)$ and the latent heat fraction $\alpha$ disappears.\footnote{The Bayesian analysis of 1stOPT with finite $\alpha$ will be presented elsewhere.} We argue that the SGWB from 1stOPT is given by the bulk flow model independently of whether the latent heat is still stored in bubble walls at percolation or has been released to the plasma before.
 We find that PBH formation does not exclude the 1stOPT interpretation of PTA signal.
 Instead, a SGWB from supercooled PT is favoured with respect to the SMBH binary hypothesis by a Bayes factor of $15$ in NG15 data set.
-We point for the first time, the existence of a multi-messenger window: the NG15 posterior contains a region producing $[10-100]$ solar masses PBHs, see Fig.~\ref{fig:beta_vs_Treh_allconstraints}.
-The merging of such PBHs would source GWs with kHz frequencies in the range of LIGO-Virgo \cite{Nakamura:1997sm,Raidal:2018bbj,Kavanagh:2018ggo,LIGOScientific:2019kan,DeLuca:2020qqa}, and ET/CE \cite{Chen:2019irf,Pujolas:2021yaw}.
+We point for the first time, the existence of a multi-messenger window: the NG15 posterior contains a region producing $[0.1-10]$ solar-mass PBHs, see Fig.~\ref{fig:beta_vs_Treh_allconstraints}.
+The merging of such PBHs could source GWs with kHz frequencies in the range of LIGO-Virgo \cite{Nakamura:1997sm,Raidal:2018bbj,Kavanagh:2018ggo,LIGOScientific:2019kan,DeLuca:2020qqa}, and ET/CE \cite{Chen:2019irf,Pujolas:2021yaw}.
 Additionally, their presence could be detected from lensing in GAIA \cite{Chen:2023xyj,VanTilburg:2018ykj,Verma:2022pym} or from heating in 21-cm survey \cite{Mena:2019nhm,Villanueva-Domingo:2021cgh,Villanueva-Domingo:2021spv}.

 We also consider the negative hypothesis in which the SGWB observed in PTA would not result from a supercooled PT and derive lower limits on the rate of completion $\beta/H \gtrsim [10-20]$, implying that the universe could not have boiled longer than $[5\%-10\%]$ of a Hubble time during the QCD phase transition.